Ozpyn/PiPod/README.md

 Every other iPod model is simply too compact to fit anything other than original hardware without significant R & D.

 ### What about screens?
 While I would love to keep the original screen, I understand that this is about a 20 year old component at this point and may not be completely compatible with the pi sbc.
 Which is why I've begun looking into possible display replacements / upgrades.
-Displays using OLED or AMOLED technology would likely be the best option because of the low power draw.
+Displays using OLED or AMOLED technology would likely be the best option because of the low power draw (and greater color clarity).

 It should be noted that the actual display size for the models are as follows: